Sunday 3 December 2017

 I ascertained that the track into Point Charles that we had planned to use was closed and so we were forced to make our way further north-west to the main park entrance.
 There is a huge diversity of plant life at this entry point.

 It is disappointing that visitors to the western part of the Park can access only Point Ann/Saint Mary River.
 It is poor value.

 Note for groups.
 There is only one ‘group’ site in the designated camping area.
 This is not suitable for groups of more than three vehicles.
 All other sites are designed for visitors with a single vehicle.
 While a beautiful spot, these limitations and the distance/effort required to access it (even for single vehicle visitors), means that Point Ann performs poorly in the ‘bang for your bucks’ stakes.
 The Park Managers need to be more proactive in advising what the ‘state of the play’ is in regard to facilities, track closures/access and the overall visitor experience.

 We made the long haul out of the Park along Pabelup Drive and Quiss Road to the South Coast Highway so we could access the eastern section of the Park.
 There were minor road works along West River Road before we entered the Park on Hamersley Road.

 There is a rich variety of plant life along this drive.
 The Fitzgerald River National Park is renowned for having 20% of Western Australia’s flora species within its boundaries.

 The track eventually joins with the coast – rugged, beautiful and typical of Australia’s southern edge.
 Continually pounded by the relentless Southern Ocean, never calm and always some white water somewhere.

 At the boot cleaning station the vehicle track turns right and descends steeply into a camping area and access to the beach.
-The rutted, washed out track is potentially dangerous for the unwary and Dan did a bit of ‘track repair’ before the ascent was attempted.

-New wording | I ascertained that the track into Point Charles that we had planned to use was closed and so we were forced to make our way further north-west to the main park entrance.
-There is a huge diversity of plant life at this entry point.

-It is disappointing that visitors to the western part of the Park can access only Point Ann/Saint Mary River.
-It is poor value.

-Note for groups.
-There is only one ‘group’ site in the designated camping area.
-This is not suitable for groups of more than three vehicles.
-All other sites are designed for visitors with a single vehicle.
-While a beautiful spot, these limitations and the distance/effort required to access it (even for single vehicle visitors), means that Point Ann performs poorly in the ‘bang for your bucks’ stakes.
-The Park Managers need to be more proactive in advising what the ‘state of the play’ is in regard to facilities, track closures/access and the overall visitor experience.

-We made the long haul out of the Park along Pabelup Drive and Quiss Road to the South Coast Highway so we could access the eastern section of the Park.
-There were minor road works along West River Road before we entered the Park on Hamersley Road.

-There is a rich variety of plant life along this drive.
-The Fitzgerald River National Park is renowned for having 20% of Western Australia’s flora species within its boundaries.

-The track eventually joins with the coast – rugged, beautiful and typical of Australia’s southern edge.
-Continually pounded by the relentless Southern Ocean, never calm and always some white water somewhere.

-At the boot cleaning station the vehicle track turns right and descends steeply into a camping area and access to the beach.
 The rutted, washed out track is potentially dangerous for the unwary so Dan did a bit of ‘track repair’ before the ascent was attempted.